olih/go-elm-lorca-counter/README.md

 * UI is written in [Elm](https://elm-lang.org/)
 * Backend is written in [Go](https://golang.org/)
 * Embed all assets into a single binary.
+* Examples of unit tests for both Go and Elm

 ![](counting.gif)

+## Limitations

+* Requires Chrome/Chromium >= 70 to be installed.
+* Optimized and tested for MacOS (any volunteers for other OS ?)

 ## Commands